LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 inside the array paired with that key. *This search within a search is inefficient*.

+.. admonition:: Tip

+	Think about this for a second.
+The scoring action takes in letters in a word as input and output number point values.

+	We can improve our program by rewriting the data structure to better fit the action we want to take.
+Try keeping this idea in mind as you go on to code your own applications.

 Streamlined Score Object
 ~~~~~~~~~~~~~~~~~~~~~~~~

-It would be better to create a ``newPointStructure`` object that has 26 keys,
+It would improve the performance of the program to create a ``newPointStructure`` object that has 26 keys,
 one for each letter.
 The value of each key will be the Scrabble point value.

 Examples of the new key storage: